‘Tuition madness:’ The cost of college may be greater than you think

 The NCAA Men’s Basketball Championship Tournament is an epic struggle.
 The drama unfolding on the courts as teams battle for elimination – including come-from-behind wins and surprise victories by underdogs – help make “March Madness” a fitting title for this annual contest to determine who truly, and unquestionably, is THE number one team.

 The tournament may also be an apt and timely reminder about the sticker shock parents and grandparents often experience when sending their young scholars off to college.
 Because the kids may not be able to do it alone.
-Take a quick peak at the 2017 tuition bracket to see just what type of financial challenge many families may face.
+Take a quick peek at the 2021 tuition bracket to see just what type of financial challenge many families may face.
 Talk about tuition madness.

-Unfortunately, college is not likely to become more affordable any time soon, either.
+Unfortunately, college isn't likely to become more affordable any time soon, either.
 Costs are continuing their steady rise, according to the annual Trends in College Pricing report published by the College Board.